-23. Operating Lease Arrangements
+23. Lease Arrangements

-The Bank entered into operating lease agreements for its offices from various lessors at monthly rentals subject to escalation rate ranging from 5% to 10% provided for in its contracts of lease up to 2023.
-Rental expense charged to operations amounted to 2 2,661,515 and 2 2,888,636 in 2018 and 2017, respectively (see Note 19), net of reversal of rent expense per PAS 17 amounting to 2 249,455 in 2018 (see Note 22).
+The Bank entered into lease agreements for its offices from various lessors at monthly rentals subject to escalation rates ranging from 5% to 10% provided for in its contracts of lease.
+These operating lease agreements have a term ranging from one to twenty years and are renewable under certain terms and conditions.
+Refundable rental deposits amounted to P 322,537 and P 307,537 as of December 31, 2020 and 2019, respectively (see Note 12).